The Bankrate promise

 The question of which investing style is better depends on many factors, since each style can perform better in different economic climates.
-Growth stocks may do better when interest rates are low and expected to stay low, but many investors shift to value stocks as rates rise.
-Growth stocks have had a stronger run recently, but value stocks have a good long-term record.
+Growth stocks may do better when interest rates are low and expected to stay low, while many investors shift to value stocks as rates rise.
+Growth stocks have had a stronger run in the last decade and more, but value stocks have a good long-term record.

 Growth stocks continue to outperform

-Currently growth stocks have been having a nice go, with the last decade spent running up on the backs of large tech companies with massive opportunities.
-Tech stocks such as Facebook, Alphabet, Amazon, Apple and Netflix – once named FAANG stocks (when Alphabet used to be called Google) – now dominate the market and comprise a huge portion of key indexes such as the Standard & Poor’s 500.
+Growth stocks have been having a nice go, with the last decade spent running up on the backs of large tech companies with massive opportunities.
+Tech stocks such as Meta Platforms, Alphabet, Amazon, Apple and Netflix – once named FAANG stocks (when Alphabet used to be called Google and Meta Platforms was Facebook) – now dominate the market and comprise a huge portion of key indexes such as the Standard & Poor’s 500.
 As another trillion-dollar player, Microsoft is also added to this mix.

-“In the five years ending 2019, large-cap growth outperformed large-cap value by a cumulative 30 percent,” says Ryan Johnson, CFA, director of portfolio management and research at Buckingham Advisors in Dayton, Ohio.
+“In the five years ending 2019, large-cap growth outperformed large-cap value by a cumulative 30 percent,” says Ryan Johnson, CFA, managing director of investments at Buckingham Advisors in Dayton, Ohio.
 “Still, the annualized return of value was respectable, at over 9 percent.”

 So what’s driving growth stocks?